elisa-tech/wg-development-process/Safety Analysis - Watch.md

 See Watchdog_architecture document for a high level block diagram of a simple Watchdog architecture.

-See document, Watchdog Diagram, for high level summary of the 3 levels (sw/hsi/hw).
+See Watchdog_diagram document for a high level summary of the 3 levels (sw/hsi/hw).

 See https://github.com/torvalds/linux/blob/master/tools/testing/selftests/watchdog/watchdog-test.c - basic selftexts.
 What is included?
 Test of basic WD functionality:  Watchdog device is found and successfully opened.
 In addition, the following information can be derived: